Things to do with kids in Tuscany?

 - Your kids will love fussing over our "puppies" and Miao

-- Then there's lots of interesting things to see, like the fish pond, the woods, the stream in the woods...
+- Then there are lots of interesting things to see, like the fish pond, the woods, the stream in the woods...

 Obviously, Patrignone is a working farm, so you can't just rock up and set them loose.
 Children of a certain age will need to be accompanied by an adult at all times, but there are plenty of strategically placed chairs and hammocks for parents who like to rest while their kids play.